Healing Point House

 The Application Process

-• If unable to be present in person for the interview, you can be approved to participate virtually.
+• If unable to be present in person for the interview, candidates can be approved to participate virtually.

-• Following your interview, references may be requested to final assess your candidacy.
+• Following the interview, references may be requested to complete a final assessment of an applicant’s candidacy.

-• Upon acceptance into the program, we will arrange a date/time for your move-in intake with Healing Point staff.
+• Upon acceptance into the program, staff will arrange a date/time with the approved participant for a move-in intake with Healing Point staff.

 Support Healing Point House